Free consultation 402-431-9000

 If the Plaintiff Files for Bankruptcy

 If you file for bankruptcy in the middle of a personal injury claim, your trustee will take control of how to proceed with the lawsuit.
 You will lose your autonomy in deciding whether to settle with an insurance company or take your case to trial.
 These will be decisions made by your trustee instead, with the approval of the bankruptcy court.
+Personal injury claim proceeds, if nonexempt, must be utilized to pay creditors within the bankruptcy process.
 This is why it is extremely important to consult with an attorney before you file for bankruptcy prior to the resolution of your personal injury claim.

-Get Help With Your Personal Injury Claim in Omaha
+You Should Get Help From a Legal Professional During Your Personal Injury Claim

 Attorney Robert M Knowles